AlexeyGorovoy/zeithalt/r/index.md

 ----------

-<a id="#ea90"></a>
 ----------
- ###  Towers of MindTech Institute
+ ### <a id="ea90"></a>Towers of MindTech Institute

 `🪧 Place`

-It is a thirty-storey building with a vaguely triangular plan, surrounded by the [outer walls](#8a90).
+It is a thirty-storey building with a vaguely triangular plan, surrounded by the [outer walls](../refs/institute_fortress_outer.md).
 At each corner stands a tower, different from the others in shape and size.

-The building houses the seat of government: the [Council of Minds](#7c90).
+The building houses the seat of government: the [Council of Minds](../refs/council_of_minds.md).
 Many rooms are not open to the public and their use is unknown.

 The Towers, distinguished by a colour, are:
 - the *Orange Tower*, which hosts the students, candidates to be part of the Institute.
-- the *Blue Tower* is reserved for members of the Institute who study the culture of the southwestern faction, [Delta Collective](#8bc0).
+- the *Blue Tower* is reserved for members of the Institute who study the culture of the southwestern faction, [Delta Collective](../refs/delta_collective.md).
-- finally, the *Green Tower* hosts the members who deal with everything related to the northern faction, [Cybernetics Inc](#80b0).
+- finally, the *Green Tower* hosts the members who deal with everything related to the northern faction, [Cybernetics Inc](../refs/cybernetics_inc.md).

 - Lessons relating to the faction being studied take place in the Blue and Green Towers.